jondot/nchurn/README.md

 ---------------

 	$ NChurn -h
-	NChurn 0.5.0.0
+  NChurn 0.4.0.0
-	Usage: 	NChurn.CLI
+  Usage: NChurn
-			NChurn.CLI -c 4 -d 24-3-2010 -t 10
+         NChurn -c 4 -d 24-3-2010 -t 10

   d, from-date    Past date to calculate churn from.
-Absolute in dd-mm-yyyy or number of days back from now.
+Absolute in dd-mm-yyyy or
+                  number of days back from now.

   c, churn        Minimal churn.
-Specify either a number for minimum, or float for precent.
+Specify either a number for minimum, or float
+                  for precent.

   t, top          Return this number of top records.

   r, report       Type of report to output.
-Use one of: table (default), xml, csv
+Use one of: table (default), xml,
+                  csv

   a, adapter      Use a specific versioning adapter.
-Use one of: auto (default), git, tf, svn, hg
+Use one of: auto
+                  (default), git, tf, svn, hg

   p, env-path     Add to PATH. i.e. for svn.exe you might add "c:\tools".
+Can
-Can add multiple with ;.
+                  add multiple with ;.

   i, input        Get input from a file instead of running a versioning system.
                   Must specify correct adapter via -a.

+  x, exclude      Exclude resources matching this regular expression

+  n, include      Include resources matching this regular expression

   help            Dispaly this help screen.

 Any combination of parameters work.

 	$ NChurn -t 5 -c 3        # take top 5, cut off at level 3 and below.